AI-native signed-case acquisition

 Founder & Systems Architect

-Joshua is a founder/operator with 25+ years building acquisition, retention, subscription, ecommerce, manufacturing, and AI-assisted growth systems across six founder-led companies and multiple exits.
+Joshua is a founder/operator with 25+ years building acquisition, retention, ecommerce, subscription, manufacturing, attribution, and AI-assisted growth systems across six founder-led companies and multiple exits.

 • 25+ Years Founder/Operator